Vjimenez-vasquez/VicRcodes-mutation_bars/README.md

 ## Usage
 1. Use "mutation_bars" to obtain a graphical representation of the variable sites represented by a minimum number of genomes in your data
 2. Use "mutation_bars" to obtain a complete metadata in csv format including mutation sites that you can map in your phylogenetic tree for a visual inspection in https://microreact.org/

+This code was designed by Victor Jimenez Vasquez - vr.jimenez.vs@gmail.com.

+Vic